 Some women just normally have finer textured hair or less strands and this has always been true for them.
 In fact, many women can look at photos of themselves when they were a child and will notice that their part looks similar then to the way it does now.
 In this case, you may not be talking about a hair loss, hair thinning, or androgenic issue because the part that you see now is the one that you have always had and this is what is normal for you.

 Sometimes, Your Part Line Is Showing More Scalp Because Or Hair Loss Or Hair Thinning Issues: It can be normal for hair to thin out about as we age.
+Few of us have the same head of hair that we had in our teens.
+But people without noticeable hair loss issues generally have enough hair to adequately cover all areas of their scalp, including their part.

 And sometimes, when this is no longer happening, you'll want to explore whether you have a hair loss, hair thinning, or an androgenic issue happening.
 Probably the most common cause of seeing more scalp is the hair thinning condition of androgenic alopecia (or AGA.)
 With this condition, not only does more hair fall out (because it is adversely affected by androgens) but the hair that grows back because more fine and miniaturized as it regrows, which means that it takes more hair to provide the same coverage.